 Another ex-Goldman Sachs personality, Ziad Awad, who now runs Dubai-based Awad Advisory boutique firm comments “The most common thread of people who have had a successful career is reinventing yourself in the same organization, but this doesn’t have to be a big leap.”

 Natural or organic career appreciation is the key to a long-term investment banking career growth within the same firm.
 The fact is a couple of years as an analyst will become monotonous and you will seek change.
 You can choose to move from trading to syndication and after some time, move from syndication to capital markets.
 In another couple of years, you can move into M & A too.

 All these changes will come organically, based on work record, internal relationships, knowledge of various departmental workings and host of other factors.

 At the end of the day, no employee is indispensable.
 What if the investment banking firm goes bankrupt?
 You’ll be released from employment.
-The point is that till the time you’re associated with an investment banking firm, always analyse and evaluate what its needs are and match your skills and experiences to fulfill those needs.
+The point is that until the time you’re associated with an investment banking firm, always analyze and evaluate what its needs are and match your skills and experiences to fulfill those needs.
 Consistently focus on building long-term relationships.